kylinsystems/kbs-plugin-maximea-cashforecasting/README.md

-# KBS Plugin : Maximea SFinReport
+# KBS Plugin : Maximea Cashforecasting

 The fork from https://github.com/pshepetko/org.idempiere.cashforecasting, and converted to be installed via **KBS ObjectData Tool**